Las Vegas CRE Capital Allocation 2026

 - Las Vegas has a genuine household-formation story that is different from pure employment-growth metros.

-- The metro is one of the better examples of supply-discipline recovery in industrial after an overheated build cycle.
+- The metro is a clear tracked example of supply-discipline recovery in industrial after an overheated build cycle.

 - Office is small enough that the winning corridors are visible; the market does not need to be perfect everywhere to be selectively investable.